5th to 9th of September 2018, University of Music Saarland

 The artistic directors will select from among the candidates up to 18 violinists.

 Once the artistic direction has selected the participants in the Violin Academy, applicants will be notified in writing.

 Active participants will receive an invitation letter along with two forms relating to image and music rights and a form for confirming attendance.
 All three must be returned completed and signed by the stated deadline.
 Enrolment is binding after payment of the enrolment fee for the respective academy (see below).

-Passive participation in the Strings Academy is also possible.
+Passive participation in the Violin Academy is also possible.
 This must be specified on the application form.
 Passive participants will receive a form for confirming attendance.
 This must be completed, signed and returned by the stated deadline.
 Enrolment is binding after payment of the enrolment fee for the respective academy (see below).

 € 75 (includes the cost of a daily hot lunch as well as coffee, tea and bottled water for the entire duration of the Academy)